apache/seatunnel/docs/en/configuration/filter-plugins/Table.md

 ### Description

 It is used to map static files into a table, which can be associated with real-time processed streams.

-It is always used for user nicknames, national provinces and cities, etc.
+It is always used for joining user nicknames, national provinces and cities, etc.

 ### Options